nvermaas/exoplot/README.md

 # exoplot

-Plotting exoplanets on your astronomy image (jpg or png).
+Plotting exoplanets on your astronomy image .
-This is a commandline tool in Python that does 2 things:
+This is a commandline tool in Python does the following:
-* plate solving: it uploads your image to http://nova.astrometry.net and downloads the results.
+* plate solving by uploading your image to http://nova.astrometry.net and downloads the results.
-* plotting: it plots the contents of an exoplanet database on a copy of your image.
+* plotting all confirmed exoplanets (as of july 2023) on a copy of your image.

 **Important!** you need to request an api_key for the plate solving functionality: https://nova.astrometry.net/api_help